troyane/GoodHabits/docs/tutorial.md

 property alias habits: // ...
 ```

-As you may understand, we need to change `model` parameter of our `JsonListModels` to this ones.
+As you may understand, we need to change the `model` parameter of our `JsonListModels` to these ones.

 Next properties will be used to access to particular, currently loaded habit or record:
 ```qml